Clarkson railway station, Perth: Services

-Clarkson station is served by Joondalup line trains operated by Transperth Train Operations, a division of the PTA.
-The line goes between Butler railway station and Elizabeth Quay railway station in the Perth central business district, continuing south from there as the Mandurah line.
+Clarkson station is served by Yanchep line trains operated by the PTA.
+The line goes between Yanchep station and Elizabeth Quay in the Perth central business district, continuing south from there as the Mandurah line.

 During the middle of peak hour, trains stop at the station every 10 minutes.
 At the start of peak hour, southbound trains stop at the station approximately every 5 minutes, with half of those services commencing at Clarkson station after exiting the Nowergup railway depot.
 At the end of peak hour, northbound trains stop at the station approximately every 5 minutes, with half of those services terminating at Clarkson station to enter the Nowergup railway depot.
 Services that terminate or start at Clarkson station are part of the K stopping pattern.
 During weekday between peak hour, on weekends and public holidays, trains stop at Clarkson station every 15 minutes.
 At night, trains are half-hourly or hourly.
-In the 2013–14 financial year, Clarkson station had 1,367,712 people board, the fifth most of the stations on the Joondalup line.
+In the 2013–14 financial year, Clarkson station had 1,367,712 people board, making it the fifth busiest of the stations on the Yanchep line.
+In March 2018, Clarkson station had approximately 2,850 boardings on an average weekday, making it still the fifth busiest station on the line.

 Bus services are operated by Swan Transit under contract from the PTA.
 Six regular bus routes serve the station.
-Route 474 links to Joondalup railway station, passing through Kinross.
-Routes 480, 482, 483 and 484 link to Butler railway station, passing through suburbs including Butler, Jindalee, Merriwa, Mindarie, Quinns Rocks and Ridgewood.
+Route 474 links to Joondalup station, passing through Kinross.
+Routes 480, 482, 483 and 484 link to Butler station, passing through suburbs including Butler, Jindalee, Merriwa, Mindarie, Quinns Rocks and Ridgewood.
 Route 481 goes northwest from Butler station, terminating at the coast in Quinns Rocks.
 Rail replacement bus services operate as route 904.